chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 # conclusion

 Arrow offers a small, performant solution for handling dataframes in Python.
+It also visually, did not seem to saturate all the cores for many of the tasks which may allow for better parallelisation if where you run the computation is not memory constrained.
 That said, its syntax is significantly different from Pandas and NumPY, which Polars and Vaex mimic, so Polars might be a potential alternative if you already have Pandas-like code.

-If you are memory constrained, Vaex is the only solution which by default lazy loads data but you can also conserve memory using Polars and Arrow by explicitly selecting columns.
+If you are memory constrained, Vaex is the only solution which by default lazy loads data but you can also conserve memory using Polars and Arrow by explicitly selecting columns which also improves read performance. datatable does a good job of memory usage if you blindly want to load the entire dataset.

 **Ultimately, regardless of the dataframe library chosen, storing tabular data in a binary format like Parquet will net the biggest performance gains as serialisation represents the vast majority of time spent when processing data**

+# revisions
+- 2021-09-21: include datatable library